Wong Peng Soon: Early life

 Wong was born into a large and wealthy family in Johor Bahru, Malaya.
 He was the seventh son of Mr Wong Ah Yam and Madam Mak Qui Tong.
 His granduncle is Wong Ah Fook, who was a good friend of Sultan Abu Bakar and was the contractor responsible for the construction of Istana Besar.
 Wong has nine brothers and seven sisters.
-Of his siblings, five brothers and one sister were also prominent Johore badminton players.
+Of his siblings, five brothers and a sister were also prominent Johore badminton players.
 The family stayed in a mansion at Jalan Ah Siang, Johor Bahru.

 Badminton career

 Having grown up in a family with a love for badminton, Wong started playing the sport since young.
 His career began when he joined Mayflower Badminton Party in Singapore as a teenager, and went on to win numerous club and interstate competitions.
 He excelled in the singles event and quickly rose to become a household name in Singapore and Malaya.

 In 1938, Wong won his first Singapore Open singles title and went on to win the tournament six more times in 1939, 1941, 1947, 1948, 1949 and 1951.
+In addition to his singles success, he also secured four men's doubles titles in 1938 with Chan Chim Bock, in 1947 with Wong Chong Teck, and in 1948 and 1949 with Teoh Peng Hooi.
+Additionally, he teamed up with his sister, Waileen Wong to claim three mixed doubles titles in 1939, 1948 and 1949.
+With a total of 14 combined titles, Wong was the second most successful male shuttler in the competition's history, trailing only behind rival, Ong Poh Lim.

-Wong also captured his first two Malaysia Open singles titles in 1940 and 1941 before a break due to World War II prevented him from continuing his career until 1947 when he once again won the crown.
-He then won five titles in a row from 1949 to 1953, until his run was stopped by Ong Poh Lim in 1954.
-His eight Malaysian singles titles were also a long-standing international circuit record jointly held by the legendary Rudy Hartono (eight-time All England champion) and Morten Frost (eight-time Denmark Open champion) till it was broken by Lee Chong Wei of Malaysia in 2013.
+Wong captured his first two Malaysia Open singles titles in 1940 and 1941 before a hiatus due to World War II interrupted his career until 1947, when he reclaimed the crown.
+He then went on an impressive streak, winning five consecutive titles from 1949 to 1953.
+His eight Malaysian singles titles were also a long-standing international circuit record jointly held by the legendary Rudy Hartono (eight-time All England champion) and Morten Frost (eight-time Denmark Open champion) till it was surpassed by Lee Chong Wei of Malaysia in 2013.
+Wong also triumphed in three mixed doubles events in 1937 and 1938 with his sister, Waileen Wong, and in 1940 with Lee Chee Neo.